Kids need to orient towards a parent.

 Very few get a diagnosis of terminal cancer with months to live and wished they had a Ferrari.

 No. Time and again, in the end people wish they’d spent more time with their friends and families, especially their children.
 Connecting with loved ones, folks.
+Look up the Grant Study.
+It’s all about the love.

 So just focus on connection.
 If you get that right, most of everything else takes care of itself.
 By putting connection first, everything seems to fall into place.
 It’s nature’s way.